islipnot/SoundLoad/README.md

 ```

 ## Notes
+- Lossless downloads can be enabled with the -aac command, resulting in a .m4a file type.
+The reason
+  this is disabled by default is because Spotify won't properly play it, which defeats the entire purpose
+  if you're downloading to local files.
 - `nlohmann::json::value` has multiple modifications in this repo - check `pch.hpp` for more info.
 - There is full unicode support both on command line and in parsing metadata, though it's tedious to
   actually get proper encoding on command line in Windows.
-- In the ID3v2 `comments` property of downloaded MP3's, the program will store the exact timestamp
+- In the `comments` property of downloaded audio tags, the program will store the exact timestamp
   of the upload, the original description, and the original tags.
 You can easily add on to this list
   in `site_api.cpp/sc_upload::sc_upload()` by using the `add_comment` lambda.
 - The following characters will be replaced with an underscore in file names: `< > : " \ | ? *`